Modern Study Review (AI-Generated)

 Sunderland IV

-– the axons, endoneurium, and perineurium are disrupted, but not completely, so that complete severance of the entire trunk does not occur.
+- The axons, endoneurium, and perineurium are disrupted, but not completely, so that complete severance of the entire trunk does not occur.
 Retrograde degeneration with axonal death is more common.
 Axonal sprouts exit through defects in the perineurium into the surrounding tissues.
 There will be no advancing Tinel sign.

 - The recovery from these is uniformly poor without surgery.

-Sunderland V (Neurotonmesis)
+Sunderland V (Neurotmesis)

-– complete transection of the nerve, resulting in a variable distance between the neural stumps.
+- Complete transection of the nerve, resulting in a variable distance between the neural stumps.
 The likelihood of significant bridging by axonal sprouts is remote, as is the possibility of significant functional return.

-– Obviously, these are better treated surgically
+- Obviously, these are better treated surgically.

 Type VI injuries (MacKinnon)